Nordblom72/SolarAndPwrOverview/README.md

 ## Applications/Services

 ### 1) MODBUS service for collecting solar power data
-The company that installed the solar panels refused to share an API key to the fusion solar service for fetching the production data as they had no more keys to share.
-It would have been the most smooth solution.
-They also refused to grant me installer rights so that I might enable the modbus on the PV dongle.
-Luckily, they did enable it for me.
+The company (Svea Solar) that installed the solar panels had no more API keys to share for accessing the fusion solar web-service.
+It would have been the most smooth solution for fetching the produced solar power.
+Luckily, the dongle on the power inverter (HUAWEI SUN2000 series) has MODBUS protocol implemented.
+But, the MODBUS is by default disabled and one needs to have installer rights to be able to enable it.
+Svea Solar refused to give me the installer rights, but they did enable the MODBUS for me.
 That done, this service was born for fetching power values by periodically reading two registers from the inverter and storing them in the MongoDb database.<br/>

 [Link to repo](https://github.com/Nordblom72/SUN2000-PV-modbus)